Ultraschall/ultraschall-portable/UserPlugins/ultraschall_api/Readme-First.txt

 Reaper and the Reaper-Logo are trademarks of Cockos inc and can be found at reaper.fm

 The SWS-logo has been taken from the SWS-extension-project, which can be found at sws-extension.org

+The Lua-logo and the reference-manual has been taken from lua.org